 The 619 Year Old Basking Ridge Oak Tree

 Basking Ridge White Oak Tree (Quercus alba) was known as the great white oak and is the pride of Basking Ridge, New Jersey.
 Situated right smack in the center of downtown Basking Ridge just to the right of the historic 1717 Basking Ridge Presbyterian Church sits the great white oak.
 The tree is the essence of the history of Basking Ridge, a historic section of Bernards Township.
 The tree was cut down in April 2017.

-Basking Ridge Oak Tree Community Photo Album
+Basking Ridge Oak Tree Community Photo Album (+124 and growing)

 Simply click on any image to start an automated slide show.

 - If you’d like your photo added, join the Facebook discussion, Click Here

 - If you are NOT on Facebook, you can send directly to us, Click Here

 - Post: Local children write essays as if they were the tree.

 - Post: How the Basking Ridge Oak Tree compares to the oldest trees in the world.

 - Post: The Basking Ridge Oak Tree added to the New Jersey Historic Village Collection